Automate Commit Linting and Package Releases with GitHub Actions

 "ignore": []

-}- After completing your PR commits, create a "changeset" to version a package
+}- After completing your PR commits, create a "changeset" to describe changes

 {